HumanCellAtlas/dcp-community/charters/UnityBenchmarkingService/charter.md

 * Educational training or user assistance on how to create pipelines
 * Recommendations on how to improve pipelines based on benchmarking
-* Resources will be available in Unity to benchmark standardized HCA pipelines.
-These resources will be assay specific and can be reused by community pipelines processing similar data.
-Setting up resources in Unity specifically for community pipelines that will not be used for standardized HCA pipelines is outside the scope of the HCA Data Processing Pipelines Team.
+* Resources are available in Unity to benchmark standardized HCA pipelines.
+These resources are assay specific and can be reused by community pipelines processing similar data.
+Setting up resources in Unity specifically for community pipelines that are used for standardized HCA pipelines is outside the scope of the HCA Data Processing Pipelines Team.

 ## Milestones and Deliverables